exonum/exonum-doc/src/advanced/consensus/specification.md

 - If the transaction is already in the pool of unconfirmed transactions, ignore it.
 - Add the transaction to the pool of unconfirmed transactions.
-- For every known proposal `Propose` where this transaction is included:
+- For every known proposal `propose` where this transaction is included:

     - Exclude the hash of this transaction from the list of unknown transactions for the `Propose`.